Overbird Law

 No amount of money can replace the loss of a loved one.
 But a wrongful death claim can provide financial security for your family, hold the negligent party accountable, and help prevent similar tragedies from happening to others.

 Under Georgia law (O.C.G.A. § 51-4-1), certain family members have the right to bring a wrongful death action when a loved one dies due to another's negligence, recklessness, or intentional misconduct.
+Many wrongful death claims arise from the same kinds of incidents we handle as personal injury and auto accident cases — fatal car and truck collisions, premises hazards, medical malpractice, and workplace accidents.
 These cases are complex and emotionally charged — you need an attorney who will handle the legal burden while you grieve.

 Attorney Jonathan Overman approaches every wrongful death case with the sensitivity it demands and the aggression it requires.
 We investigate thoroughly, retain expert witnesses, and build cases designed to maximize recovery for grieving families.